GuanghuiDai1998/GuanghuiDai1998.github.io/_pages/about.md

   - /about.html
 ---

 I am majoring in automation.
 My primary area of research lies in the field of robotics particularly Navigation, and Perception.
 I have a good hold of programming in Python, C, C++.
-Apart from programming, I have a good hold of simulation software and multiple frameworks for robotics such as ROS, Gazebo, Matlab, Simulink, etc. and,I am focusing on the aerial robotics autonomous exporation.
-I am also interested in related topcis including Active SLAM,multi-robot Collaborate SLAM,higher-level scene understanding. and like most robotics researchers, my ultimate goal is to build robotic systems that can understand the environment like a human and implement corresponding functions .
+Apart from programming, I have a good hold of simulation software and multiple frameworks for robotics such as ROS, Gazebo, Matlab, Simulink, etc.

+I am focusing on the aerial robotics autonomous exporation.
+I am also interested in related topcis including Active SLAM,multi-robot Collaborate SLAM,higher-level scene understanding.

+and like most robotics researchers, my ultimate goal is to build robotic systems that can understand the environment like a human and implement corresponding functions .

 Programming:  \